Green-tailed jacamar

 The green-tailed jacamar (Galbula galbula) is a species of bird in the family Galbulidae.
 It is native to Brazil, Colombia, French Guiana, Guyana, Suriname, and Venezuela.

 Taxonomy and systematics

 The green-tailed jacamar is monotypic.
 It and the rufous-tailed (Galbula ruficauda), white-chinned (G. tombacea), bluish-fronted (G. cyanescens), and coppery-chested jacamars (G. pastazae) are considered to form a superspecies.

 Description

-The green-tailed jacamar is 18 to 22 cm long ands weighs 18 to 29 g.
+The green-tailed jacamar is 18 to 22 cm long and weighs 18 to 29 g.
 The male's head, upperparts, and a band across the chest are metallic coppery green, somewhat bluer on the face.
 The tail is bluish green.
 The throat is white and the belly and vent area reddish chestnut.
 The female is similar but the throat is buff and the underparts are duller and paler.

 Distribution and habitat

 The green-tailed jacamar is found from eastern Colombia's Vichada and Meta Departments east through southern and eastern Venezuela south of the Orinoco River to the Guianas and south in Brazil to the lower Madeira and Tapajós Rivers.
 It inhabits the borders, but not the interior, of several humid forest types including terra firme, várzea, gallery, and mangrove.
 It prefers open woodland, savanna, and shrublands, especially along watercourses.
 In elevation it ranges from sea level to 700 m.